kindone/cppproptest/docs/GettingStarted.md

 | `ASSERT_FOR_ALL()`                      | Run `forAll` with `ASSERT_TRUE` Google Test macro | Shorthand for `ASSERT_TRUE(forAll(...))`    |

 You can define a property with a criteria function and certain input domain.
 You can choose to verify the criteria function with randomly generated inputs (`forAll()`) or with manually specified ones (`example()`).
 You can also exhaustively test all combinations of inputs based on the values you provided (`matrix`).
-You can wrap arround a property test with Google Tests' macro so that you make Google Test consider the property test failure as a test failure (otherwise, the property test will only print the failure information to standard output and return false.).
+You can wrap around a property test with Google Tests' macro so that you make Google Test consider the property test failure as a test failure (otherwise, the property test will only print the failure information to standard output and return false.).

 ## Defining and running a `property` test